asmirnou/watsor/README.md

    ```

    If you've got a [hardware accelerator](#hardware-acceleration-drivers) or are installing the application on a tiny board like Raspberry Pi, take a look at _extra_ profiles `coral`, `cuda` or `lite` in [setup.py](setup.py).
 The dependencies listed in those profiles need to be installed in advance.
 Refer to the documentation of the device or take a look at one of the [Docker files](docker/) to understand how the dependencies are installed.

-   <sub>You **don't have** to install TensorFlow GPU support as Watsor performs the inference via pure TensorRT when working on GPU.</sub>

 2. Create `model/` folder, download, unpack and prepare the [object detection models](#object-detection-models) (see the section below).

 3. Write the config file by following the [guide](#configuration) above, take [this config](config/config.yaml) as an example.